ybico/music-machine-2020/README.md

 # Speed-Music-Machine-2020
-# A forked version of an Meteor application for the Responsive Website Tutorial and Examples class (2nd. week) @ University of London.
+## A forked version of an Meteor application for the Responsive Website Tutorial and Examples class (2nd. week) @ University of London.
 Runs on Meteor 1.10

-very important
-=
+## Very important:

         before running this app, run the following command: meteor npm install --save @babel/runtime